-\paragraph{Direct Preference Optimization (DPO)} DPO represents a groundbreaking shift by entirely bypassing the need for a separate reward model.
+\paragraph{Direct Preference Optimization (DPO)} DPO represents a groundbreaking shift by entirely bypassing the need for a separate explicit reward model.
 It reframes the problem of maximizing a reward under a KL-constraint as a likelihood-based objective on human preference data.
 Given a dataset of preferences $D = \{(y_w, y_l)\}$, where $y_w$ is the preferred response and $y_l$ is the dispreferred one, the DPO loss is:

-where $\pi_{ref}$ is a reference policy (usually the initial SFT model), and $\beta$ is a hyperparameter.
-While DPO eliminates the critic, its performance is intrinsically tied to the quality and coverage of its static preference dataset.
-Variants have emerged to address its limitations, including IPO (Identity Preference Optimization) \cite{pmlr-v238-gheshlaghi-azar24a} which adds a regularization term to prevent overfitting, and KTO (Kahneman-Tversky Optimization) \cite{ethayarajh2024kto}, which learns from per-response binary signals (desirable/undesirable) rather than strict pairwise comparisons.
-See Table.~\ref{tab:RL-algo} for more variants. \paragraph{Group Relative Policy Optimization (GRPO)} The remarkable success achieved by DeepSeek has catalyzed significant research interest in GRPO.
+where $\pi_{ref}$ is a reference policy (usually the initial SFT model), and $\beta$ is a hyperparameter. { While DPO eliminates the critic, its performance is intrinsically tied to the quality and coverage of its static preference dataset.
+Variants have emerged to address its limitations via involving external or online data~\citep{ethayarajh2024kto,hong2024orpo}.
+In addition, some other work attempts to improve by introducing generalized optimization objectives~\citep{pmlr-v238-gheshlaghi-azar24a} or sophisticated implicit reward mechanisms~\citep{meng2024simpo,lai2024step,hong2025pruning}.}

+\paragraph{Group Relative Policy Optimization (GRPO)} The remarkable success achieved by DeepSeek~\citep{guo2025deepseek} has catalyzed significant research interest in GRPO.
 Proposed to address the inefficiency of PPO's large critic, GRPO introduces a novel, lightweight evaluation paradigm.
 It operates on groups of responses, using their relative rewards within a group to compute advantages, thus eliminating the need for an absolute value critic.
 The core GRPO objective can be conceptualized as: